Master of Philosophy

 - Have confidence to engage in public discussions of faith and ethics

-- Appreciate opportunities for further learning
+- Appreciate and act on opportunities for further learning

 - Be willing to assume leadership in their academic, professional and social communities as needed

 Applications for candidature are made directly to the Sydney College of Divinity.
 Applications can be submitted online and are accepted throughout the year.

 The process of applying online for candidature must commence only after you have discussed your proposed study with the Sydney College of Divinity Research Director Professor James Harrison.
 Email Prof Harrison at [email protected] to explore your options.

 - Attend an interview with Research Director Professor James Harrison in person or on phone